 WooCommerce design & themes

-WooCommerce is equally good when it comes to visual appeal and aesthetics.
+WooCommerce is equally as good when it comes to visual appeal and aesthetics.
 Being a WordPress plugin, WooCommerce can run on any WordPress theme, although the free themes are often worthless.
 Premium WooThemes are priced at $79 to $139, and you can buy all of them for $399.
-There are thousands of more themes available from other developers, so you may feel a bit spoilt for choices.
+There are thousands of more themes available from other developers, so you might feel a bit spoilt for choices.

 Which is best for design?